 - Thorium reactor technology is not commercially available or viable.
 Dr Peter Karamaskos states: "Without exception, [thorium reactors] have never been commercially viable, nor do any of the intended new designs even remotely seem to be viable.
 Like all nuclear power production they rely on extensive taxpayer subsidies; the only difference is that with thorium and other breeder reactors these are of an order of magnitude greater, which is why no government has ever continued their funding."

-- "advanced" reactors are not advanced they are not safer and in many cases are more dangerous and with even greater weapons potential.
+- "Advanced" reactors are not advanced: they are not safer and in many cases are more dangerous and with even greater weapons potential.

 - Theoretically, these reactors would reduce nuclear waste streams but in practice, fancy concepts such as molten salt reactors and sodium-cooled fast reactors "will actually exacerbate spent fuel storage and disposal issues" according to Dr. Allison Macfarlane, a former chair of the US Nuclear Regulatory Commission.

-- Likewise, ‘integral fast reactors’ coupled with ‘pyroprocessing’ could reduce waste streams in theory … but in practice the opposite has occurred.
-Commenting on a R&D program in the U.S., Dr. Edwin Lyman notes that “Pyroprocessing has taken one potentially difficult form of nuclear waste and converted it into multiple challenging forms of nuclear waste.
+- Likewise, 'integral fast reactors' coupled with 'pyroprocessing' could reduce waste streams in theory … but in practice the opposite has occurred.
+Commenting on a R&D program in the U.S., Dr. Edwin Lyman notes that "Pyroprocessing has taken one potentially difficult form of nuclear waste and converted it into multiple challenging forms of nuclear waste.
 DOE [Department of Energy] has spent hundreds of millions of dollars only to magnify, rather than simplify, the waste problem."
 See also Dr. Lyman's important 2021 report, 'Advanced" Isn't Always Better: Assessing the Safety, Security, and Environmental Impacts of Non-Light-Water Nuclear Reactors'.

 - Other countries operating nuclear power plants ‒ including the US, the UK, Japan, South Korea, Germany, etc. ‒ have not even established a site for a high-level nuclear waste repository, let alone commenced construction or operation.
 To give one example of a protracted, expensive and failed attempt to establish a high-level nuclear waste repository, plans for a high-level nuclear waste repository at Yucca Mountain in Nevada were abandoned in 2009.
-Over 20 years of work was put into the repository plan and well over A$10 billion wasted on the failed project.
+Over 20 years of work was put into the repository plan and A$12 billion was wasted on the failed project.

 - A January 2019 report details the difficulties with high-level nuclear waste management in seven countries (Belgium, France, Japan, Sweden, Finland, the UK and the US) and serves as a useful overview of the serious problems that Australia has avoided.